ben-barthel/learning_dynamics/README.md

 DATA
 ==================================================================================
 The training and testing trajectories can be found at: https://drive.google.com/drive/folders/14OV56gibnnxzbmWB18K69Da2SZcIrosS?usp=sharing.
-The training data is contained in the folder "QG_beta2.0_rdrag0.1_realization1_24x24", it contains the reference, coarse, and spectrally corrected nudged trajectories of length 10,000 time units.
+The training data is contained in the folder "QG_beta2.0_rdrag0.1_realization1_24x24", it contains the reference(_ref), coarse(_coarse), and spectrally corrected nudged (_rnudge16.0) trajectories of length 10,000 time units.
 The test data is contained in "QG_beta2.0_rdrag0.1_realization2_24x24" it contains the reference and coarse data of length 34,000 time units.
 The following codes assume that these two folders are located in the folder "ML_Data".

 TRAINING